supplement

 liothyronine + calcium

-Calcium salts (carbonate, citrate, acetate) can bind thyroid hormone in the gastrointestinal tract and reduce absorption of liothyronine (T3) much as they do with levothyroxine.
-This can blunt the effect of the dose and lead to suboptimal thyroid replacement.
+Calcium salts (carbonate, citrate, acetate) can bind thyroid hormone in the gut and reduce absorption of liothyronine (T3), much as they do with levothyroxine.
+Taking them together can blunt the effect of the dose and lead to less reliable thyroid replacement.

 moderate